pierfarrugia/text_overflow/README.md

 ```

 ### heightCardSet
-For a block of card, it first applies the requested size (min, average, max) in data-size of the block cards-size.
+For a block of card, it first applies the requested size (min, average, max) from data-size of the block cards-size.
 Value to cut is taken from the corresponding data cutheight calculated in previous function.

 For each card, it also apply kind of reading content card will have from the data ellipsis attribute (overflow, grow, full).
 If not present, and needed (card cut), it also adds the ellipsis button.

-Final, it adds the click event ont hte ellipsis button.
+Final, it adds the click event on ellipsis button.

 ```javascript
     const heightCardSet = function (el) {